Show the usage of spdyn

 -h ctrl_all” option.
 If the users want to use spdyn for MD simulations, the following command is executed to generate a template control file:

 Then, the users edit this control file by themselves according to the user’s desired simulation condition.
+Note that in one line of the file all characters after “#” are recognized as a comment (not read in the program).
 Example control files are shown in Samples and Tutorials.
 In order to run the MD simulation, the users execute atdyn/spdyn for the control file.
 In the following example, MD simulation is carried out with 16 CPU cores, where the 4 MPI processors and 4 OpenMP threads are employed for parallel calculation: